apache/couchdb-documentation/src/install/troubleshooting.rst

 erlang stack trace contains ``system_limit``, ``open_port``
 -----------------------------------------------------------
-Erlang has a default limit of 1024 ports, where each FD, tcp connection, and linked-in driver uses one port.
+Erlang has a default limit of 1024 Erlang ports, where some internal components uses one Erlang port (the ICU driver, Javascript evaluation).
 You seem to have exceeded this.
 You can change it at runtime using the ``ERL_MAX_PORTS`` env variable.

 function raised exception (Cannot encode 'undefined' value as JSON)
 -------------------------------------------------------------------